CyriaqueCCN/ttrpg-utils/README.md

 - [x] Critical specialisation damage (flat bonus only for now.
 As a rule of thumb any persistent damage die can be added as their die size with roughly the same damage accuracy)

 ### To do
+- [x] Save page state in an URL / Build page from an URL to easily share/save scenarios
 - [ ] Update design and color code to match Pathfinder aesthetics
 - [ ] Enhance the classes structure for ease of maintainability.
 A JS framework would be a good idea, but I don't have the time to learn one at the moment.
 - [ ] Create a number form control with more explicit errors